UNITED NATION HUMAN RIGHTS COMMISSIONER

 Via Email: firstname.lastname@example.org and hard copy

-REQUEST FOR SIGNATURE AND RATIFICATION OF THE KIDNAPED HEARTS CONVENTION OF 1st JUNE 2019 AT THE INTERNATIONAL CRIMINAL COURT AGAINST CHILD KIDNAPPING
+NOTIFICATION OF THE KIDNAPED HEARTS CONVENTION OF 1st FEBRUARY 2023 AT THE INTERNATIONAL CRIMINAL COURT AGAINST CHILD KIDNAPPING

 Dear Mr. Gilmore